 Re-entry students – On Campus, Undergraduate Application Process:

 - Complete the online readmission application form.

 - Submit a personal statement of no less than 250 words describing what led to the academic suspension and why you feel that you will now be successful at HBU.
-Email the statement to the Director of Admissions at firstname.lastname@example.org.
+Email the statement to the Associate Director of Undergraduate Admissions at email@example.com.

 - Students may submit a letter of academic recommendation (optional).
 The letter should preferably come from professors, advisors, or college staff.
-These can be emailed directly to the Director of Admissions (email@example.com) or brought into the Admissions office in a sealed envelope.
+These can be emailed directly to the Associate Director of Undergraduate Admissions (firstname.lastname@example.org) or brought into the Admissions office in a sealed envelope.